FHOOEAIST/geofiles/README.md

 1. `sc` for adding scale information (`s` is already defined in `.obj` for smoothing groups)
 2. `t` for translation information
 3. `r` for rotation angular information
-4. `m` for arbitrary object based meta information.
-Every meta entry contains a key as first element followed by one or more values.
-Reserved keys:
-    - `type` for object type information
-5. `mf` for arbitrary file based meta information.
-Every meta entry contains a key as first element followed by one or more values.
-Reserved keys:
-    - `tu` for defining the translation unit (default is metres `m`)
-    - `ru` for defining the rotation unit (default is degrees `deg`)
-6. `h` can be used before an object definition to change the hierarchy level.
-Like this an object tree can be created
-    - Uses the absolute index of the used hierarchy level (e.g. 2 represents a grandchildren-object root->children->grandchildren)
-    - Use 0 for root level
-    - Parents are set to the last object of the specified level

 Example: